Costa Rica 7 days itinerary

 The Arenal Volcano is one of the country’s most active volcanoes and a regular stop on almost every 7 days in Costa Rica itinerary.
 Its symmetrical cone rises to a height of 1 mile (1,633 meters), making it a popular destination for hikers and climbers.
 Until 2010, the volcano was known for its spectacular lava displays.
 Lava flows (no longer visible), gas explosions, and ashfall were daily occurrences.

-The volcano is now thankfully quiet, and despite the lack of lava visibility, Arenal Volcano and the surrounding park are an ideal destination for adventure enthusiasts.
+The volcano is now thankfully quiet, and despite the lack of lava visibility, Arenal Volcano and the surrounding park are an ideal destination for a Costa Rica adventure tour.

 Take it slow on your first day here.
 Depending on the time you arrive, you can explore the city of La Fortuna.
 Don’t expect Paris-like atmosphere, but it’s nice to walk around.